aspose-total/Aspose.Total-Products/total/en/net/conversion/powerpoint-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLSM via C# or Online App" h2=".NET API for POWERPOINT to XLSM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities to help developers create powerful applications quickly and efficiently.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POWERPOINT file to XLSM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSM.
+Using Aspose.Total for .NET, developers can easily convert POWERPOINT files to XLSM in two simple steps.
+Firstly, Aspose.Slides for .NET can be used to export POWERPOINT to HTML.
+This component provides a wide range of features and capabilities to help developers create powerful applications quickly and efficiently.
+It supports a variety of features such as text formatting, shapes, charts, tables, animations, and more.

+Once the POWERPOINT file has been exported to HTML, Aspose.Cells for .NET can be used to convert the HTML to XLSM.
+This component provides a wide range of features and capabilities to help developers create powerful spreadsheet applications quickly and efficiently.
+It supports a variety of features such as data validation, formulas, charts, pivot tables, and more.

+Using Aspose.Total for .NET, developers can easily convert POWERPOINT files to XLSM in two simple steps.
+This makes it easy for developers to create powerful applications quickly and efficiently.
+It also provides a wide range of features and capabilities to help developers create powerful applications quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}